 In order to illustrate this with an example: in 2024 there has been periods with decreasing stock prices.
 For example: after a strong first quarter of 2024, April 2024 was a difficult month for financial markets overall, as both equities and bonds sold off.
 Global equities fell back after a run of 5 consecutive monthly gains, while US government bonds had their worst month of 2024 until that time.
 That was partly due to growing evidence of sticky US inflation, questioning the possibility of any rate cut from the Fed in 2024.
 In April 2024, the Fund lost significant value on the back of these developments.
-As another example, the Fund also lost value in October 2024 (weak equity markets but mostly negative manager selection) and in December 2024.
+As another example, the Fund also lost in December 2024.
 December turned out to be a month of consolidation for equity markets, while bond markets had a difficult time after hawkish comments from the Federal Reserve (Fed) at its December Federal Open Market Committee (FOMC) meeting.
 The rise in rates had a negative effect on the fixed income investments.